DeepakJhaaa/javascript-developer-handbook/src/_Javascript/README.md

 fizzbuzz();
 ```

-### 11.13.
-Explain the difference between mutable and immutable objects?

-### 11.14.
+### 10.30.
 What will be the output of the following code?

 ```js
 var y = 1;